lahaiv/code-challenge/README.md

 ### 1) API (Required)

-Implement a single endpoint using a Next.js Route Handler:
+Implement a single endpoint using a Next.js Route Handler or a standalone api:

 ```
 GET /api/search